M64GitHub/kickstart.nvim/README.md

 **NOT** a Neovim distribution, but instead a starting point for your configuration.

 ## Installation
+TL;DR

  - If you have an existing setup, I recommend a full clean:
    - back it up
    - rm -rf ~/.local/share/nvim
    - rm -rf ~/.config/nvim
+   - pull latest neovim sources and build current neovim from source
+   - clone this repo into ~/.config and rename it to nvim

 ### Install Neovim